JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-11-28-finre_earning_calls_sm_en.md

 ## Description

-This model extracts relations between amounts, counts, percentages, dates and the financial entities extracted with earning calls NER models.
+This model extracts relations between amounts, counts, percentages, dates and the financial entities extracted with any earning calls NER model, as `finner_earning_calls_sm` (shown in the example above).

 ## Predicted Entities